lewagon/dotfiles/01-Ruby/05-Regular-Expressions/Reboot-02-Horse-race/README.md

 This challenge should take you **45 minutes**.
 You should finish it and start brainstorming on the next challenge before lunch!

-1. Kickstart as a live-code to write the pseudo-code altogether with the teacher.
+1. Kickstart by writing the pseudo-code with the teacher as a live-code.
-2. Work 20 minutes on your own to try to figure out the solution
+2. Work 20 minutes on your own to try to figure out the solution.
-3. Then make the correction altogether.
+3. Then let's correct it altogether.

 ## Setup